kubevela/kubevela/docs/examples/workflow-with-ocm/rollout/README.md

 ## Prerequisites

-- Have a multi-cluster environment witch have installed OCM by following this [guid](../README.md).
+- Have a multi-cluster environment witch have installed OCM by following this [guide](../README.md).
 The name of  managed cluster generally is `poc-01`.

-- install vela-rollout chart in managed-cluster with Helm.
+- Install vela-rollout chart in managed-cluster with Helm.
 ```shell
 $ helm repo add kubevela https://charts.kubevela.net/core
 ```